Baby Trend EZ Flex-Loc Review

-The EZ is one of the lighter carriers in the group with a weight of 8.63 lbs.
-This weight makes it a potential candidate for travel or using without a base in an urban environment where carrying a base would be inconvenient.
+The EZ is one of the lighter carriers in the group, with a weight of 8.63 lbs.
+This weight makes it a potential candidate for travel or use without a base in an urban environment where carrying a base would be inconvenient.

-While not the number one factor when choosing a seat, it can be useful to consider if you travel frequently or what a travel seat.
+While not the number one factor when choosing a seat, it can be helpful to consider if you travel frequently or what a travel seat.

 The EZ is not compatible with many strollers outside the Baby Trend world.
 It will work with the Baby Trend Sit N' Stand Double, Baby Trend Navigator, and the Baby Trend Snap-N-Go EX Universal a frame stroller.
 None of these strollers performed well in our tests, and we are not big fans of the net and strap-in configuration of the Universal frame stroller.